<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <item>

-<title>Richard Faris, PharmD, Chief Commercial &#038; Clinical Officer at PANTHERx Rare was a guest on the Pharmacy Podcast Network to new stakeholder feedback data revealing communication gaps in rare disease care.</title>
+<title>Richard Faris, PharmD, Chief Commercial and Clinical Officer at PANTHERx Rare was a guest on the Pharmacy Podcast Network to discuss new stakeholder feedback data revealing communication gaps in rare disease care.</title>

 <link>https://pantherxrare.com/2026/03/02/richard-faris-pharmd-chief-commercial-clinical-officer-at-pantherx-rare-was-a-guest-on-the-pharmacy-podcast-network-to-new-stakeholder-feedback-data-revealing-communication-gaps-in-rare-diseas/</link>